leorenanne/notedump/src/_posts/2018-09-01-so-i-presented-at-srecon-asia-2018.markdown

 I found out my talk was on the last day so I spent the first two days enjoying the conference, networking and observing how other people do presentations.

 ![image]({{"/assets/srecon18/6.jpg"}}){: .center-image }
-*Lightning talk from Facebook on how they monitored their DC to troubleshoot a problem*

 ## Then the Game Day Arrived